variantstudios/compasshighschool.org/pages/get-involved/index.md

 # Get Involved

-We are Compass Community **Collaborative School**, and you are our community! &nbsp;Are you a business or non-profit looking for opportunities to engage your employees as mentors?
+We are Compass Community **Collaborative School**, and you are our community\! &nbsp;Are you a business or non-profit looking for opportunities to engage your employees as mentors?
 Or perhaps you have ideas for a project that needs volunteers or creative juices to get moving? &nbsp;Connect with us at [Community Partners](/community-partners/). &nbsp;Are you looking for ways to connect and grow our community? &nbsp;Visit our [Volunteer](/volunteer/) page. &nbsp;Become a part of our vibrant and growing community today.